 IDHE Report: Campus Stories

-During this contentious election season, college campuses are facing an incredible diversity of challenges.
-In light of this unique time in our nation’s history, we ask: What are higher education institutions doing to increase political learning and engagement?
+During this recent, contentious election season, college campuses were facing an incredible diversity of challenges.
+In light of this unique time in our nation’s history, we asked: What are higher education institutions doing to increase political learning and engagement?
 To read more, access the full report here.

 College Student Voting Rates Vary by Region, Field of Study